The Complete Guide to Renting a Generator

 Fuel expenses can significantly impact generator costs.
 Typical diesel generators consume about 0.1 gallons per kWh, translating to approximately $0.30–$0.40 per kWh, significantly higher than grid electricity.
 Properly sizing your generator to operate between 50-80% capacity will optimize fuel efficiency and minimize waste.

 Be aware that larger generators consume more fuel, even at lower loads, resulting in unnecessary expenses.
 Matching your generator closely to your needs will ensure cost efficiency.
+For more detailed analysis of operational expenses, explore total cost of ownership for equipment rental.

 Diesel vs. Solar Hybrid Generators